 The Grampians Camp is an experience that challenges students to take risks and work together to achieve an intended goal.

-The camp runs for three days, staying in the outskirts of Dunkeld with Mt Sturgeon providing a beautiful backdrop.
+The camp runs for three days, with staying in the outskirts of Dunkeld where Mt Sturgeon provides a beautiful backdrop.

 Each year, students engage in a variety of individual and team working activities.
-The Giant Flying Fox and the Giant Swing challenges the risk taking abilities in the students and adults and also brings a great sense of accomplishment.
+The giant flying fox and the giant swing challenge the risk taking abilities in the students and adults and also brings a great sense of accomplishment.
 Students also engage in a low ropes course, archery and a group initiatives course which tests their problem solving skills.

 For further information about the Grampians trip, contact Head of Middle School, Nick Patzel.

 Canberra Camp is the culmination of the studies of Civics & Citizenship and History, which are part of the Year 7 curriculum.